 The discrepancy is reconciled on Schedule M-1 of Form 1120 for C corporations, Form 1120S for S corporations, and Form 1065 for partnerships.
 You don’t have to complete the M-1 for the 1120S or 1065 if total gross receipts are less than $250,000 and total assets at the end of the year are less than $250,000 (for an S corporation) or $1 million for a partnership.
 However, it’s still a good idea to do so because it can answer questions that could be on an IRS examiner’s mind.
 Large entities — those with $50 million or more in assets — must use Schedule M-3 for this purpose.
 Those with $10 million to $50 million may use Schedule M-1 instead of Schedule M-3.

 Sole proprietors and independent contractors filing Schedule C of Form 1040, regardless of the amount of gross receipts or assets, don’t have to do any reconciliation.
 But they should recognize that their financial statement is not necessarily identical to their tax return.

-Remember to factor in 2018 changes in your estimated tax payments.
 Work with a CPA or other tax advisor to optimize your deductions and to understand how nondeductible items impact your taxes and financial statements.